Electrical Networks, Lagrangian Grassmannians and Symplectic Groups: Vertex representation and standard well-connected graphs

-Now it remains to extend the proof of non-negativity for all networks by using the continuity argument which we described above.
-So, we conclude that all networks define non-negative points in $\mathrm{LG}(n-1,V').$
+Now it remains to extend the above statement for all networks.
+It can be done by using the fact from \cite{Kl} that any network is electrical equivalent to a network on a minor of the standard well-connected graph (see Figure \ref{stgr}), where minor is a subgraph of a graph after deletion or contraction some set of edges.
+As we explained in Section \ref{compactification} edge deletion and contraction corresponds to passing to the limit when some of the edge conductivities are approaching zero or infinity, therefore using the continuity argument we conclude that all networks define points in $\mathrm{LG}(n-1,V')$ (we get Theorem \ref{laggr}).
+Moreover all these points are non-negative (we get Theorem \ref{nonneglagr}).

-So in fact it is sufficient to prove some theorems only for networks on well-connected critical graphs.
+So in fact it is sufficient to prove some theorems only for networks on standard well-connected graphs.
 Moreover this idea might be useful for working with other classes of dimer models, in particular for studying the Ising model.
-We are planing to develop this approach in a future publication.
+We are planning to develop this approach in a future publication.